 Our experience has shown there are a number of common challenges associated with product liability claims which are best addressed through the use of a forensic accountant.

-For example, obtaining the necessary supporting documentation from the third party claimant to properly evidence the loss suffered can prove more challenging than in a first party claim scenario where we are obtaining the relevant information from the insured.
+For example, obtaining the necessary supporting documentation from the third-party claimant to properly evidence the loss suffered can prove more challenging than in a first-party claim scenario where we are obtaining the relevant information from the insured.
 Understandably, when dealing with a liability claim, a company who have incurred losses through no fault of its own can be reluctant to engage with the experts employed by the insurers of the company who – from the claimant’s point of view – have caused the problem.

 This places greater emphasis on the need for insurers to ensure the experts they are instructing to verify the loss are asking the most appropriate and effective questions of the claimant as there may only be one opportunity.
-Likewise, if meeting with the claimant, the experts involved need to approach such a meeting aware of the sensitivities involved and with a different mindset to that employed when dealing with a first party claim.
+Likewise, if meeting with the claimant, the experts involved need to approach such a meeting aware of the sensitivities involved and with a different mindset to that employed when dealing with a first-party claim.

 We find the independence of a forensic accountant can prove advantageous in the above scenario.
-We have also signed non-disclosure agreements with claimants in the past to ensure documentation can be provided, as well as reporting using agreed protocols to ensure the claimant company is comfortable in providing potential commercially sensitive information.
+We have also signed non-disclosure agreements with claimants in the past to ensure documentation can be provided, as well as reporting using agreed protocols to ensure the claimant company is comfortable in providing potentially commercially sensitive information.

 Another common challenge is the urge of an insured to come to a commercial agreement with the claimant company in order to protect the relationship between the two parties.
-Perhaps understandably one of the main concerns for the insured is in not damaging the relationship beyond the damage already done, especially if the problem involves a major customer or bad publicity is being generated.
-This means the insured will want agreement to be reached quickly without necessarily considering whether the appropriate documentation has been obtained to properly evidence the claim for its insurers.
+Perhaps understandably one of the main concerns for the insured is not damaging the relationship beyond the damage already done, especially if the problem involves a major customer or bad publicity is being generated.
+This means the insured will want an agreement to be reached quickly without necessarily considering whether the appropriate documentation has been obtained to properly evidence the claim for its insurers.

 Our past experience and resources mean we can make the most of the limited opportunities to efficiently review any limited documentation provided and ensure insurers gain the level of comfort needed before any commercial agreement is reached.
 We can also assist in managing expectations for all parties involved and compile loss estimates with limited documentation to provide a range of estimates and set parameters for payments being made by the insured.

-With product liability claims, it may be the case that the insured who supplied the faulty material or product has itself purchased this from another company.
-The raises the possibility of a future subrogation action against the company who have caused the problem for any losses paid out by insurers and any uninsured losses suffered by the insured themselves.
+With product liability claims, it may be the case that the insured who supplied the faulty material or product has purchased this from another company.
+This raises the possibility of a future subrogation action against the company who have caused the problem for any losses paid out by insurers and any uninsured losses suffered by the insured themselves.
 The involvement of a forensic accountant in the review of the amounts they are hoping to be recovered will maximise any future recovery opportunities and assist in managing expectations for all parties involved.

-It is worth noting, in relation to the above challenges that the ability of a forensic accountant to assist in addressing these areas is enhanced by early involvement as this provides more opportunity to properly address the relevant issues leading to less assumptions having to be taken.
+It is worth noting, in relation to the above challenges that the ability of a forensic accountant to assist in addressing these areas is enhanced by early involvement as this provides more opportunity to properly address the relevant issues leading to fewer assumptions having to be taken.